Walking alone by the roadside, I meander…

 Yes, sometimes you just have to take the leap and I did just that.

 Late morning writing time…now just need to open up the journal a few more pages in.
 My writing inspiration this morning combines the summer sun, tea, a well worn journal and beyond these things lies gardens of flowers and a rugged mountainside.
-More gardening… Continue Reading “Late Morning in June
+More gardening… Continue Reading “Late Morning in June”

 Peonies from the garden on the Ridge.
 The deep pink ones?

 Sun Dancer The dawn moon quiets my mysterious wonder into a deep palette of soft watercolors.

 Early winter has descended upon us in Colorado.
 A November blizzard and more since then has brought us into a season of quiet and white sooner than expected.
-In a world outside of quiet snowfalls, it is joyful to walk among summer and autumn… Continue Reading “Late Afternoon in Early Winter
+In a world outside of quiet snowfalls, it is joyful to walk among summer and autumn… Continue Reading “Late Afternoon in Early Winter”